howard-2718/jouzunare/src/about.md

 [^1]: There's a few reasons why I don't think the JLPT is actually *that* great of a benchmark for Japanese proficiency, but as a point of reference, it'll do.

 My strongest areas are reading and kanji knowledge, and my weakest area is speaking, which I think makes sense, considering that most of my experience immersing in the Japanese language comes from input (as opposed to output).
-Going forward, I definitely want to work on being able to express my thoughts adequately in Japanese!
+Going forward, I definitely want to work on being able to better express my thoughts in Japanese!

 ## About This Site